taodong/data-conjurer/README.md

 ```
 - **schema.yaml**: defines data structure
 - **plan.yaml**: defines data generation plan such as rows

+Please refer to [Data Conjurer Reference](https://github.com/taodong/data-conjurer/wiki/Data-Conjurer-Reference) for details of how to create these two files.

-For example, to create data using yaml files defined under examples/helloworld folder
+There are many samples under examples folder.
+For instance the following command is to create data using schema and plan files defined under `examples/helloworld` folder.
 ```shell
 java -jar data-conjurer-1.0.0.jar examples/helloworld/schema.yaml examples/helloworld/plan.yaml
 ```